 The UC Davis Retiree Center recognizes the importance of retired staff and faculty and facilitates their status as lifelong members of the UC Davis community.
 The Center’s primary mission is to keep retirees connected to the campus.
 The Center serves the Davis and Sacramento campuses by providing the following services and programs:

-- Serves as the office of record and the campus connection for retirees
+- Serves as the office of record and the campus connection for all retirees

 - Supports the UC Davis Emeriti Association and the UC Davis Retirees’ Association

 - Plans events and day trips for retirees